clodoan/react-progress-icons/README.md

 #### Props

 - `progress` (number, required): Progress value between 0 and 1
-- `className` (string, optional): Pass tailwind classes to the ring to control size and color
+- `className` (string, optional): Pass tailwind classes to the ring to control size and color.
+If color is not passed it'll inherit the color from the parent.
 - `thickness` (string, optional): Thickness of the ring (thin, medium, thick)

 #### Example